mbeutel/patton/doc/Reference.md

 }
 ```

-This use of `thread_squad` is rather wasteful, though, because forking and joining threads can be very expensive.
+One-time use of `thread_squad` can be unnecessarily wasteful because forking and joining threads can be very expensive.
 A thread
 squad is meant to be reused; it maintains a pool of threads that go to sleep after processing a task can be awakened on demand,
 which is usually more efficient than joining them and forking new threads.